Common Injuries in Trucking Accidents

 Head and Brain Injuries

-Head and brain injuries, some of the most common injuries experienced by crash victims, are among the most severe and life-altering injuries resulting from trucking accidents.
-Victims might experience concussions, traumatic brain injuries (TBIs), or even skull fractures.
+Head and brain injuries are among the most serious injuries caused by truck accidents.
+Victims often suffer concussions, traumatic brain injuries (TBIs), or skull fractures.

-Such injuries can lead to long-term or even lifelong cognitive impairments, memory loss, and personality changes, and often require extensive rehabilitation and continuous medical care.
+These injuries can lead to memory loss, cognitive impairment, mood changes, and personality shifts.
+In many cases, victims require long-term rehabilitation and ongoing medical care.

 Concussion